 Use p4 protect to control Perforce permissions.
-You can use p4 protect to:
+You can use p4 protect to do the following:

-- Control which files particular users can access - Manage which commands particular users are allowed to use - Combine the two, allowing one user to write one set of files but only be able to read other files - Grant permissions to groups of users, as defined with p4 group - Grant or deny specific access rights to users by using the =read, =open, =write, and =branch rights, without having to re-grant lesser permissions - Limit access to particular IP addresses, so that only users at these IP addresses can run Perforce.
+- Control which commands and/or files particular users can access - Grant permissions to groups of users, as defined with p4 group - Grant or deny specific access rights to users by using the =read, =open, =write, and =branch rights, without having to re-grant lesser permissions - Limit access to particular IP addresses, so that only users at the specified IP addresses can run Perforce.